 Ania runs a florist.
 Friends told her that today, you need a website and a blog for a business to earn money.
-So Ania set up a website and started a blog!
+So Ania sets up a website and starts a blog!

 Great idea.
 Only who is this blog intended for?
 Who will Ania write articles for?
 The Flower Lovers' fan clubs are unlikely to be popular, so something else needs to be invented.
 Ania's target group can be, for example, people interested in growing flowers, for whom Ania can present herself as an expert.

 Once we know who we could / will write for, the question remains, how to prepare an appropriate headline?
 Luckily for Ania, there is more than one type of header she can use.